kahypar/kahypar/README.md

 -----------

 #### The C-Style Interface
 We provide a simple C-style interface to use KaHyPar as a library.
+Note that this interface is not thread-safe yet.
+However there are some existing [workarounds](https://github.com/kahypar/kahypar/issues/142#issuecomment-1410015774).
 The library can be built and installed via

 ```sh
 make install.library